Medical Massage Therapy School,

 • Many of our graduates have become leaders in the massage therapy field

-I ask you, do you want to be on the leading edge of the massage therapy profession and be part of an elite group of bodywork professionals?
+I ask you, do you want to be on the leading edge of the clinical massage therapy profession and be part of an elite group of bodywork professionals?

 A Highly Experienced, Dedicated Staff